 Once you’ve hired employees, you’ll also need to set up your payroll process.
 When you do payroll, you need to properly withhold taxes and maintain clear records in the process.
 Luckily, many business accounting software have payroll functionality built in, making this process a lot easier.
 But it still requires you set it up—and you have to ensure the sales tax is properly configured.
 You may also need to acquire an advance or loan to ensure employees are paid a proper salary.
 Check with your local tax office or hire a vetted expert for guidance.

 Kickstart your business with Shopify

 DISCLAIMER: These guides are for informational purposes only and do not constitute professional legal or tax advice.
-Please consult independent legal advice and your own tax advisor for information specific to your country and circumstances.
+Please consult independent legal advice and your own tax adviser for information specific to your country and circumstances.
 Shopify is not liable to you in any way for your use or reliance on these guides.